 Deana tells you how it is and what you need to do to achieve your best.
 From her perspective at my early stage of learning, it’s about technical confidence and enjoying golf and not worrying too much about scores and the wayward shots – that’s golf!
 It’s about commitment and focus, patience and application and not about the ‘novice nerves’ or the many technical errors that occur as you strive to learn the etiquette and complexities of the game.

 And there is a lot going for this game.
-It’s entertaining and educational to get lost in all of golf’s little details; the dozens of different golf clubs, a glove, a ball marker, tees, green repair tools, interchangeable shoes, shaft flexes, head covers, rain gear, golf bags, trolleys, buggies and the plethora of global positioning gadgets.
+It’s entertaining and educational to get lost in all of golf’s little details; which golf clubs to choose, a glove, a ball marker, tees, green repair tools, interchangeable shoes, shaft flexes, head covers, rain gear, golf bags, trolleys, buggies and the plethora of global positioning gadgets.
 You play your round with a host of wildlife partners.
 Red kites, rabbits, geese, dear, squirrels, badgers and swans, you pass them all at some stage on the course.
 There’s water and sand, mud, rough and green and you are never alone even if you are playing on your own.

 And best of all, one of your sons comes to play with you.
 There’s that dad and son banter, ribbing and competitive edge, combined with the clatter of clubs in the bag, the hopeful silence that follows a shot from the woods, the verbal proof that your ball escaped without striking a tree or the inevitable smile when you sink a massive putt or hit an iron that puts you one over on Dad.